brcrista/github-backup/README.md

 # GitHub Backup

-Clone all public (and, with a PAT, private) repos for an owner.
+Clone all repos for an authenticated user to a local directory.

+## Prequisites

+- Install Node.js
+- Run `npm install` in this directory

 ## Usage